ibm-cloud-docs/vpc/instance_metadata_vpc_identity_operations.md

 For more information about trusted profiles, see [Using a trusted profile to call IAM-enabled services](/docs/vpc?topic=vpc-imd-trusted-profile-metadata).

-## Generating an instance identity certificate by using an instance identity access token
+## Generating an identity certificate by using an identity access token
 {: #imd-acquire-certificate}

-Instance identity certificates are required to successfully enable and use encryption in transit between virtual server instances and {{site.data.keyword.filestorage_vpc_full}} shares.
-To generate an instance identity certificate for the instance, make a `POST /identity/v1/certificates` request with the instance identity access token and a certificate signing request (CSR).
+Identity certificates are required to successfully enable and use encryption in transit between virtual server instances and {{site.data.keyword.filestorage_vpc_full}} shares.
+To generate an identity certificate for the instance, make a `POST /identity/v1/certificates` call with the identity access token and a certificate signing request (CSR).

 You can obtain the certificate signing requests (CSRs) from the open-source command-line toolkit, [OpenSSL](https://docs.openssl.org/){: external}.